Long Distance Trails, lightweight backpacking and gear, map measures and anything outdoorsy

 Veteran membership (unbroken)

-25 years unbroken membership of the Camping Club of G B & I. Pre 1983 Pin back.
+For 15 (later changed to 25) years unbroken membership of the Camping Club of G B & I. Pre 1983 Pin back (no crescent stud version of this badge was available).
 22.60mm x 23.15mm.
 No maker’s name

 25 years unbroken membership of the Camping and Caravanning Club [CCC].
 Post 1983.
 Pin back.
 22.55mm x 22.65mm.
 Maker- Bromfield Sports/Shoreham by Sea